⇓ About the college

 ⇓ vision

-To achieve excellence and leadership in nursing education, scientific research, and community service and awareness, in line with the vision of Baghdad University, the College of Nursing aims to secure a leading position among nursing colleges in Iraqi universities and effectively compete with its counterparts in Arab universities.
+Leadership and excellence in nursing education, scientific research, community service and awareness, in line with the vision of the University of Baghdad, and for the College of Nursing to occupy a leading position among the nursing colleges in Iraqi universities, and to be able to compete at the Arab and regional levels.

 ⇓ message

-• Enabling Community Participation: Empowering graduates to actively participate in the community and disseminate health awareness among its members.
+4. Enhancing the participation of graduates in serving the community and spreading health awareness among its members.